MRtrix3/mrtrix3/docs/fixel_based_analysis/ss_fibre_density_cross-section.rst

     fod2fixel <input_warped_fod_image> -mask <input_analysis_voxel_mask> <output_fixel_folder> -afd <fd.mif>

 ..
-NOTE:: If you would like to perform fixel-based analysis of metrics derived from other diffusion MRI models (e.g. CHARMED), replace steps 8 & 9.
-For example, in step 8 you can warp preprocessed DW images (also without any reorientation).
-In step 9 you could then estimate your DWI model of choice.
+NOTE:: If you would like to perform fixel-based analysis of metrics derived from other diffusion MRI models (e.g. CHARMED), replace steps 14 & 15.
+For example, in step 14 you can warp preprocessed DW images (also without any reorientation).
+In step 15 you could then estimate your DWI model of choice, and output the FD related measure to the :ref:`fixel_format`, ready for the subsequent fixel reorientation step.

 16. Reorient fixel orientations